Tourism, Sports, and Entertainment

 There are many temporary COVID-19 related closings, but you can still explore your favorite Boston area attractions.
 Check out this growing list of online resources, from museums, galleries, arts organizations, performance venues, and more:

 Visitors to the City of Boston should monitor the City's coronavirus (COVID-19) page for the latest information regarding COVID-19.
+Visitors to the City of Boston should also review the City's reopening website.
 Please keep these tips in mind if you plan to visit the City.

-- Many tourist attractions have closed due to COVID-19.
+- Some tourist attractions may be closed due to COVID-19.
 We encourage you to reach out to specific sites to learn about how they are handling the situation.
-Many sites are now offering virtual experiences.
+Many sites are offering virtual experiences.
+Any museum, tour, or cultural and historical facility that reopens is subject to the Commonwealth's Phase 3, Step 1 sector-specific guidance as well as the City of Boston's sector-specific guidance.

 With our rich history, diverse neighborhoods, and legacy of arts, culture, and education, Boston has something for everyone.